 Chances are you or someone you know has a form of gum disease.
 In fact, 75% of Americans will develop gum disease in their lifetime.
 It’s important to distinguish that there isn’t just one form of gum disease, but multiple that may affect your overall oral health.
-If left untreated, certain forms of gum disease can leave you at risk for certain forms of cancer, diabetes, and heart disease.
-It’s important to educate yourself of the symptoms, risks and treatments for gingivitis—and its more advanced stage, periodontitis—the two most common forms of gum disease.
+If left untreated, certain forms of gum problems can increase your risk of developing other health concerns such as diabetes, and possible heart issues.
+It's important to educate yourself about the symptoms, risks, and treatments for gingivitis—and its more advanced stage, periodontitis—the two most common forms of gum disease.

-If left untreated, gingivitis can turn into periodontitis—a much more dangerous form of gum disease.
-Periodontal disease can cause an infection that destroys the bone supporting your teeth which may lead to tooth loss, bleeding gums and bad breath.
+If left untreated, gingivitis advances into periodontitis—a much more dangerous form of gum disease.
+Periodontal disease can cause an infection that destroys the bone supporting your teeth.
+It may result in tooth loss, bleeding gums, gum abscess and bad breath.

 Gum Disease Risk Factors

-For many people, mild gum disease won’t show any symptoms, but if you notice anything different about your mouth or teeth, be sure to tell your dental professional.
-Failing to maintain a proper oral care routine at home puts you at major risk to develop gum disease.
-Gum disease is also caused by a litany of other factors that have nothing to do with brushing your teeth.
-For example, tobacco users often see an increase in disease along their gum lines.
-In fact, smokers are 2x more likely to develop gum disease.
-Changes in the human body can also lead to gum disease.
-Hormonal changes caused by pregnancy can lead 60-70% of pregnant women to experience issues with gum disease.
+For many people, mild bacterial gum infections won’t show any symptoms.
+But if you notice anything different about your mouth or teeth, be sure to tell your dental professional.
+Failing to maintain a proper oral care routine at home, puts you at major risk of developing gum disease.
+Gum problems are also caused by several other factors that have nothing to do with brushing your teeth.
+For example, tobacco users are 2X more likely to develop some form of gum disease.

 Conditions Related to Gum Disease

-Conditions like diabetes and heart disease can also be impacted by gum disease.
-In fact, 95% of people who suffer from diabetes will experience some form of gum disease.
-Gum disease also impacts heart health, and could even lead to cardiovascular disease if not treated.
+Conditions like diabetes and heart disease can also be impacted by gum problems.
+In fact, the CDC states that 95% of people who suffer from diabetes will experience some form of gum disease.
+Periodontal disease may also impact heart health and could even lead to cardiovascular disease if not treated.

 Several types of health conditions contribute to poor healing of oral tissues.
-But people with diabetes should always be aware that they are at risk for poor healing from any type of dental problem.
-Diabetes is one of the most common endocrine disorders.
-People with diabetes are at greater risk for infections and often suffer from dry mouth, which can promote tooth decay and gingivitis.
-And because people with diabetes are also prone to poor healing of oral tissues, gingivitis can be more difficult to treat if it does occur.
-This is why a regular oral care routine is especially important.
-If you have sensitive teeth or gums, choose a toothbrush with soft bristles and a soft floss to minimize discomfort.
+Based on information from the CDC, individuals with diabetes should always be aware that they are at risk for poor healing from any type of dental problem.
+People with diabetes suffer from different symptoms including dry mouth, which can promote tooth decay and gingivitis.
+Since people with diabetes are also prone to poor healing of oral tissues, gingivitis can be more difficult to treat, if it does occur.
+This is why a regular oral care routine and deep cleaning are especially important.
+If you have sensitive teeth or gums, choose a toothbrush or replacement brush head with soft bristles and gentle floss to minimize discomfort.
 If you have diabetes, be sure to tell your dental professional.
-He or she may want results from a blood test to show how well you control your condition.

-Although it is rare, a condition called desquamative gingivitis can occur in older women after they go through menopause.
+According to a review done by the National Library of Medicine, although it is rare, a condition called desquamative gingivitis can occur in older women after they go through menopause.
 This type of gingivitis can be extremely painful because the outermost layers of the gums pull away from the underlying tissue and expose nerves.
 The gums can become so loose that the outer layer can be rubbed away with the slightest touch of a cotton swab.
-Treatment of desquamative gingivitis involves working closely with a dentist.
+Treatment of desquamative gingivitis involves working closely with a dental professional.
 If you are a woman still experiencing other symptoms of menopause, some type of hormone therapy may help.
-Or your dentist may prescribe a corticosteroid in the form of pills to swallow or a paste that you apply directly to the gums.
+Or your dental professional may prescribe a corticosteroid in the form of pills to swallow or a paste that you apply directly to the gums.